-General Studies Paper-II of IAS Exam is a qualifying paper with minimum qualifying marks fixed at 33%.
+General Studies Paper-II of the IAS Exam is a qualifying paper with minimum qualifying marks fixed at 33%.

-It is mandatory for a candidate to appear in both the Papers of IAS Prelim Exam for the purpose of evaluation.
+It is mandatory for a candidate to appear in both the Papers of the IAS Prelim Exam for the purpose of evaluation.

 UPSC IAS Main Exam Pattern & Syllabus

-Civil Services Main Examination consists of following papers divided into 2 categories – qualifying & papers to be counted for merit.
+Civil Services Main Examination consists of the following papers divided into 2 categories – qualifying & papers to be counted for merit.